 Pamela's graham crackers

 Pamela's honey grahams look just like a traditional graham cracker.
 And not only does Pamela's make a certified gluten free graham cracker, they also make a grain free graham cracker option too!
+Their crackers are made with a gluten free flour mixture that includes rice flour, tapioca flour and oat bran.

 Ingredients:

-Butter (Cream,Salt), Brown Sugar, Brown Rice Flour, Sorghum Flour, White Rice Flour, Tapioca Starch, Gluten-Free Oat Bran, Molasses, Honey, Gluten-Free Natural Flavors, Baking Soda, Sea Salt, Grainless & Aluminum-Free Baking Powder (Sodium Acid Pyrophosphate, Potato Starch, Sodium Bicarbonate), Xanthan Gum, Cinnamon.
+Butter (Cream,Salt), Brown Sugar, Brown Rice Flour, Sorghum Flour, White Rice Flour, Tapioca Starch, Gluten-Free Oat Bran, Molasses, Honey, Gluten-Free Natural Flavors, Baking Soda, Sea Salt, Grainless and Aluminum-Free Baking Powder (Sodium Acid Pyrophosphate, Potato Starch, Sodium Bicarbonate), Xanthan Gum, Cinnamon.

 Pros: